bsharper/hyper-capture/README.md

 Capture the output of [hyper](http://hyper.is) to a video file.

+**Note: this plugin currently does not work on Windows.
+The mouse cursor shows up but text does not.**

 ## Screencaps
 Quick explaination since these gifs look very similar.
 The first gif is a desktop capture of the hyper window.
 The second gif is the result from running `togglecapture`, which how this plugin is used.
 ![Desktop capture](https://github.com/bsharper/hyper-capture/raw/master/screenshots/desktop-capture.gif)